Skip to main content

 • Assets — Read

 The more write scopes you grant, the wider the range of actions the agent can take.
-Copy the Client ID and API Key shown after generation — the API key is only displayed once.
+Copy the Client ID and API Key shown after generation.
+The API key is only displayed once.

 2